Evolution of a modified binomial random graph by agglomeration: Introduction

+Many other properties were also studied in \cite{ER}.
+One of the most striking results was the discovery of a drastic change in the size of the largest component when the number of edges passes through $n/2$.
+This phenomenon is related to the phase transition in percolation, a model that is well studied in mathematical physics and is one of the main branches of contemporary probability, see \cite{BollobasRiordan,Grimmett}.
+However, perhaps the first to talk about this kind of phenomena were Flory and Stockmayer, using a very different language coming from polymer physics, concerning gelation rather than percolation, and a gel rather than a giant component, see for instance \cite{PJFlory}.

-It is also observed that many real-world networks are inhomogeneous, in the sense that vertices can be of different types and they are connected according to it.
-A general model of an inhomogeneous random graph is proposed by Bollob\'as, Janson and Riordan \cite{BJR}, which consider a conditional independence between the edges, where the number of edges is linear in the number of vertices.
-Such model includes as special cases many models previously studied in the literature, see for instance Durret \cite{BJR2} and Bollob\'as, Janson and Riordan \cite{Durret}.
-In the random graph model introduced in \cite{BJR}, it is showed that under a weak (convergence) assumption on the expected number of edges, many interesting properties can be determined, in particular the critical point of the phase transition, and the size of the giant component above the transition.
-Additionally are also studied other properties, including the degree distribution, the numbers of paths and cycles, and the typical distance between pairs of vertices in the giant component.
-More recently, van der Hofstad \cite{Hofstad} analyzes the critical behavior of the largest component in inhomogeneous random graphs in the so called rank-1 case, where the vertices receive vertex weights, and edges are present between vertices with a probability that is approximately proportional to the product of the weights of the vertices in the edge.
-Such work mainly consider the Poisson random graph or Norros-Reittu random graph \cite{Norros}, where the degree of vertex $i$ is close in distribution to a Poisson random variable with parameter $w_i$, where $w_i$ denotes the weight of vertex $i$.
-In \cite{Hofstad} is showed that the critical behavior depends sensitively on the asymptotic properties of their degree sequence, i.e., the asymptotic proportion of vertices with degree $k$ for each $k \geq1$, furthermore the author extend these results to the model studied by Chung and Lu \cite{Chung1,Chung4} and the one studied by Britton, Deijfen and Martin-L\"of \cite{Britton}.
+During the last few decades, increasing interest in the field of random graphs has been devoted to find models that describe the complexity of real-world networks.
+It has recently been observed that many real-world networks are inhomogeneous, in the sense that nodes may be of different types and their connections may depend on types (see, for example, \cite{newman}).
+A general theoretical model of an inhomogeneous random graph is proposed in the seminal paper of Bollob\'as, Janson and Riordan \cite{BJR}, who considered a conditional independence between the edges, where the number of edges is linear in the number of vertices.
+This model includes as special cases many models previously studied in literature, for instance Durrett \cite{Durret} and Bollob\'as, Janson and Riordan \cite{BJR2}.
+In the inhomogeneous random graph model introduced in \cite{BJR}, it is shown that under a weak (convergence) assumption on the expected number of edges, many interesting properties can be determined, in particular the critical point of the phase transition and the size of the giant component.
+More recently, van der Hofstad \cite{Hofstad} analyzed the critical behavior of the largest component in inhomogeneous random graphs in the so-called rank-1 case, where weights are associated with the vertices of the graph, and edges are present between vertices with a probability that is approximately proportional to the product of the respective weights.